ramrodo/stori-technical-challenge/README.md

 3. **go-app:** a Go app that:
     - reads the transactions in the [txns.csv](txns.csv) file
     - inserts theses transactions into the MongoDB container
-    - processes and makes the calculations specified at [Challenge.md](Challenge.md) and outputs a summary of this information
+    - processes and makes the calculations specified at [Challenge.md](Challenge.md) and outputs a summary information
+    - creates `email.html` containing the summary information

 ## How to execute it